Claire-bot87/biscuitology-client/README.md

 ## Build Process

-First I built out the back end.
-I added: I added three applications in my project.
-They were -biscuits
+First, I built out the backend.
+I added three applications in my project.
+They were:
--pairings
--users
+- biscuits
+- pairings
+- users

-Then I added into each of these applications:
+Then, I added into each of these applications:
 - Models (for the schemas)
 - Views (handles the logic)
 - Urls (routing)

-Once I had completed these and tested them using Postman, I moved onto the front end.
-I created components , And placed them in my app.jsx file, which i imported into my Main.jsx file
+Once I had completed these and tested them using Postman, I moved on to the frontend.
+I created components, and placed them in my App.jsx file, which I imported into my Main.jsx file.
 I created a UserContext using React's prebuilt createContext.
-The conext had a UserProvider which I wrapped around the whole app in mian .jsx.
-This menat that all the components had access to the user data, and so I would not need to pass the data down as props repeatedly in each component that required the user data.
+The context had a UserProvider which I wrapped around the whole app in Main.jsx.
+This meant that all the components had access to the user data, and so I would not need to pass the data down as props repeatedly in each component that required the user data.
-I also added BrowserRouter (a prebuilt component provided by react-router) which enavbeles client side routing throughout the app.
+I also added BrowserRouter (a prebuilt component provided by react-router) which enables client-side routing throughout the app.

 I enabled the user to add, delete and update a biscuit, ensuring my application had full CRUD functionality.

 Here is one in-depth example of that CRUD functionality.
-I have cjhosen just to focus of a POST request, for brevity:
+I have chosen just to focus of a POST request, for brevity:

 ### Adding a biscuit: